 Give the Mets credit for an incredible draft, especially considering they were working from the 19th slot.One thing the Mets always seem to lack that I'd like to see addressed is farm system depth.
 If you look at top prospect lists for the Mets over the years there never seems to be much at all after the cream of the crop.
 That's changed a little bit more recently, mostly due to years that they had some luck in later rounds.
 In the middle of the last decade, they had some depth because of trades.

 An area that the Mets have never particularly excelled at was signing and developing International free agents.
 There have been a few that have been useful, more or less, like Wilmer Flores, Jeurys Familia, Luis Guillorme and Juan Lagares, but there hasn't been much.
 Maybe Amed Rosario develops further and becomes a really good player, or maybe it will be Ronny Mauricio, Andres Gimenez or Francisco Alvarez that finally becomes a really fine major league player.
 Maybe none of the above, you never know.
 Other than Edgardo Alfonzo and Jose Reyes, there really hasn't been much impact from international players that the club signed and developed.

 The Mets have supposedly overhauled their international scouting department, it remains to be seen how that turns out.
 If the Mets ever are to develop a deeper farm system they'll really need to do more on the International market.
 A melting pot like New York is screaming for more good Latin American and other international players on the big club's roster.

 That's it for me today.
 It's good to be back after missing yesterday.
-I had a long day at work and big issues with the sciatica when I finally got home.
+I had a long day at work and big issues with sciatica when I finally got home.
 I'll definitely be back tomorrow, hope to see you then.
-Please stay well, stay safe and take care.
+Please stay safe, be well, and take care.

 Follow me on Twitter @MikeSteffanos